paulstephane/paulstephane.github.io/_posts/2021-04-01-PowerDACR-preview.md

 ---
 layout: post
-title: More Ellington Gems
+title: ECdesigns PowerDAC-R
-subtitle: The Lake - 1969 concert performance
+subtitle: Review of a groundbreaking Digital to Analog converter and headphone amplifier
 category: Audio
 ---